SE-starshippilot/Cuda-Debug-VsCode/README.md

 ## Disclaimer

-This repo only contains config files for VS Code.
-No code of the actual assignment code will be uploaded before DDL of assignment.
+This repo only contains configuration files for the VS Code.